jungjanos/YoutubeExplodeXamarinBenchmark/README.md

 Remark:

 I have collapsed the YoutubeExplode https://github.com/Tyrrrz/YoutubeExplode code into this projects  assembly to be able to debug it in Xamarin.Forms.
+YoutubeExplode's license text is copied into its source code subfolder